Children's Transport Services

 The state's only Level 1 trauma center has taken its emergency transportation service a step further with the addition of an "intensive care unit on wheels" for children and newborns in need of services at Batson Children's Hospital and Wiser Hospital for Women & Infants..

-The state-of-the-art pediatric ambulance with its team of specially trained pediatric and neonatal nurses and paramedics is an addition to University of Mississippi Medical Center's emergency response fleet, which includes two helicopters as well as neonatal and adult ambulance service.
+The state-of-the-art pediatric ambulance with its team of specially trained pediatric and neonatal nurses and paramedics is an addition to University of Mississippi Medical Center's emergency response fleet.

 The children's ambulance is specially designed and equipped for kid-sized care, delivering young patients to Batson Hospital, the state's only facility devoted exclusively to the care of sick and injured children.
 The sophisticated equipment and experienced medical team provides young patients with a higher level of care usually found in emergency transport service.